fox-one/docs.pando.im/docs/community/contribute.md

 - You need to ensure that you have Yarn installed
 - Clone the repository of the document
-- Run `yarn` in the root of the `developer-docs`
+- Run `yarn` in the root of the repo
 - Run `yarn start` to preview the documentation

 ## Document Structure

 The documentation is organized in the following way:

-- all source is in the `docs` directory
+- all source is in the `docs` directory and `developer` directory
 - the `docs` directory contains the following subdirectories:
-  - `lake` contains all the Pando Lake documentation
+  - `lake` contains all the Pando Lake & 4swap documentation
   - `leaf` contains all the Pando Leaf documentation
   - `rings` contains all the Pando Rings documentation
   - `wallets` contains all documentation about wallets on Mixin Network
   - `3rd-party-apps` lists applications built on top of Pando
   - `security` contains documentation concerning security issues
   - `community` contains all the community documentation
+- the `developer` directory contains the following subdirectories:
+  - `lake` contains the dev documentation of Pando Lake and 4swap
+  - `leaf` contains the dev documentation of Pando Leaf
+  - `rings` contains the dev documentation of Pando Rings
+  - `resources` contains the resources
+- the sidebar of `docs` is defined in `sidebar.docs.js`, the sidebar of `developer` is defined in `sidebar.developer.js`

 ## Translation

+### Translate at Crowdin

+If you're not familiar with Github and the i18n of Pando, we recommend you to use Crowdin to help us translate the docs.

+1. [Tap here](https://pando.crowdin.com/u/signup) to sign-up an account of Crowdin
+2. Browse the translation status and progress at [Pando's Page at Crwodin](https://pando.crowdin.com/)
+3. Get familiar with the Crowdin translation UI, as you will need to use it to translate JSON and Markdown files

+### Translate at Github

-### Generate new translation files for new languages
+#### Generate new translation files for new languages

 If you're the maintainer of this project, please follow the instructions in the [i18n tutorial](https://docusaurus.io/docs/i18n/tutorial) to add a new language.